Candyzorua/java-blackjack/README.md

     - Quit without saving
     - Continue to the next round

-- As a user, when starting up a new game, I want to be able to load a game from previous save file or start a fresh game.*As a user, when starting up a new game, I want to be able to load a game from previous save file or start a fresh game.
+- As a user, when starting up a new game, I want to be able to load a game from previous save file or start a fresh game.